f-paul/google-font-adder/README.md

 ![](https://i.imgur.com/47HRVEh.png)

 This is my first wordpress plugin and first experience with php.
-I hope you will find it useful.
+I hope you will find it useful, don't forget to star it if you like it.
 The plugin is translated into **English** and **French**.